MicrosoftDocs/entra-docs/docs/identity/conditional-access/terms-of-use.md

 Per-device terms of use have the following constraints:

-- The Intune Enrollment app isn't supported.
+- The Microsoft Intune Enrollment app `Application ID: d4ebce55-015a-49b5-a083-c84d1797ae8c` isn't supported.
 Ensure that it's excluded from any Conditional Access policy requiring Terms of Use policy.
 - Microsoft Entra B2B users aren't supported.

 ## Delete terms of use